tadeaspetak/petite-file-browser/design-document/design-document.md

 Let's use React (`create-react-app` for the simplicity of its setup), React Router, and Tailwind on the frontend.
 Core considerations:

  - **Authentication:** All protected routes will be wrapped in a simple component `<Protected />` which checks whether the user is authenticated.
 When they're not, the user is taken to the `/sign-in` page, and the original URL is stored in the `state` property on the `location` object of our router.
 That way, we can redirect the user back to where they intended to go once they've signed in.
- - **URL as the source of truth:** We will store user's current working directory inside the file tree as URL params, the sorting and filtering criteria as query params (`/browse/my-folder/my-child-folder?sort=name-up&search=holida`).
+ - **URL as the source of truth:** We will store user's current working directory inside the file tree as URL params, the sorting and filtering criteria as query params (`/browse/my-directory/my-child-directory?sort=name-up&search=holida`).
- - **Error handling**: Let's pay attention to loading states, errors (at the very least 400, 401, 403, 404, 500) and other edge cases.
+ - **Error handling**: Let's pay attention to loading states, errors (at the very least 400, 401, 403, 404, 500) and edge cases such as invalid filtering options, etc.
- - **Security:** Input and output shall be sanitised (URL params, query params, and the search input).
+ - **Security:** Input and output shall be sanitised (URL params, query params, and the search input field).

 ## Backend